-Enjoy a tour of the historic neighborhood that surrounds the McMullen House.
+Enjoy a Lantern Tour of the historic neighborhood that surrounds the McMullen House.
 See the houses of Ida Tarbell, John Fertig, John Mather, George Custer, and others.
-This tour is given year-round, weather permitting, and is included with your stay.
-Those houses with a lantern are discussed on the tour.
+Most of the houses date from the Oil Boom times of Titusville in the 1800s.
+Lantern Tours are given year-round, weather permitting, and are included with your stay.
+Those houses with a lantern are discussed on the Lantern Tour.

 Caldwell House, c.
 1870